transifex/transifex-javascript/UPGRADE_TO_V2.md

 # Upgrade to v2

-Transifex Native 2.x.x is the next major release after 1.x.x, containing the following **breaking changes**:
+Wordsmith Native 2.x.x is the next major release after 1.x.x, containing the following **breaking changes**:

 # NodeJS 12 is the minimum supported version